 Hence, for a long time, the indifference of the communist parties of the "third world" in front of the convictions of their adherents, in the regions most subjected to the religious domination, in particular in the Moslem countries.
 Hence the evaporation of these same communist parties in favor of nationalism and religion.
 Hence also, on the extreme left this time, and not without commiseration and underlying contempt, the current discourses on Islam.
 Islam is thought of as the ideology of the poor, the humble and the oppressed, in the same way as the Christianity of the Hussites or the peasants' war of the 15th and 16th centuries.
-The corollary is the systematization of an "Islamophobic" catch-all where all those who denounce this religion, the "religion of the weak" that Emmanuel Todd speaks of, even in its most extreme crystallizations, would
+The corollary is the systematization of an "Islamophobic" catch-all where all those who denounce this religion, the "religion of the weak" that Emmanuel Todd speaks and complexity; including when it is a question of their own and long history: the mysticism and the innumerable schools and "brotherhoods" of Sufism for example; or again, at the very heart of the transcendent authority of the law, the immense jurisprudence of its numerous legal schools, reduced to the literal application of a handful of prescriptions29.